stagenow/docs/edge/source/about.md

 # About This Help

-StageNow 2.2 User Guide, Revision A.1
+StageNow 2.2 User Guide, Revision .1

 ## Introduction
 This help file provides the staging administrator instructions on using StageNow 2.1 to create profiles to use for staging devices.
-Test text

 ## Supported Web Browsers